UPDATE - May 2009

 AFT-933a

-Admitting she filed the missing person's report, not Kurt's mom, Wendy O'Conner, as stated on the police report and as reported in the media.
+Admitting she filed the missing person's report, not Kurt's mom, Wendy O'Connor, as stated on the police report and as reported in the media.

 AFT-941